4 min read

 Illinois Grants First Adult-Use Cannabis Licenses

-Recreational cannabis sales have been fast-tracked in Illinois after the recent legalization bill was passed in the State Congress.
-The Department of Financial and Professional Regulation has already issued 5 adult-use cannabis licenses to pre-existing medical marijuana dispensaries around the state.
+In 2019, recreational cannabis sales were fast-tracked in Illinois after the state passed its legalization bill.
+Soon after, the Department of Financial and Professional Regulation issued five adult-use cannabis licenses.
+Notably, all five went to pre-existing medical marijuana dispensaries around the state.

 Cities to Decide on Cannabis Sales

-The five marijuana dispensaries that were awarded adult-use cannabis licenses are spread all across Illinois — in Naperville, Mundelein, Joliet, Effingham and Canton.
-These storefronts now have approval from the state to sell cannabis to anyone over age 21, starting January 1st, 2020.
+The five dispensaries awarded licenses were spread across Illinois — in Naperville, Mundelein, Joliet, Effingham, and Canton.
+As a result, these storefronts had state approval to sell cannabis to anyone over 21, starting January 1, 2020.

-The problem is that only two of the five cities have approved recreational cannabis businesses, Canton and Joliet.
-Naperville, Effingham and Mundelein have yet to make a decision on whether or not they will allow adult-use marijuana dispensaries.
-It seems like some municipalities are more comfortable with medical marijuana shops and are wary of the influx of consumers.
+However, only two of the five cities, Canton and Joliet, had approved recreational cannabis businesses.
+Meanwhile, Naperville, Effingham, and Mundelein had yet to decide whether to allow adult-use dispensaries.
+It seemed some municipalities were more comfortable with medical shops and wary of an influx of consumers.

-Some Naperville residents participated in a protest over the weekend attempting to convince the city council to ban cannabis retailers.
-City officials plan on discussing the topic more next week, and even though a license has already been issued the city has the right to overrule it according to city spokeswoman Kate Schultz.
+That weekend, some Naperville residents joined a protest urging the city council to ban cannabis retailers.
+City officials planned to discuss the topic further the next week.
+Even though a license had already been issued, the city retained the right to overrule it, according to city spokeswoman Kate Schultz.

 Green Thumb Industries

-Four of the five shops that got adult-use cannabis licenses are owned by Chicago-based Green Thumb Industries, and has a 50% stake in the fifth storefront, The Clinic Effingham.
-GTI has been in ongoing discussions with local communities to find a solution that works for everyone.
+Four of the five licensed shops were owned by Chicago-based Green Thumb Industries, which also held a 50% stake in the fifth, The Clinic Effingham.
+Moreover, GTI had been in ongoing talks with local communities to find a solution that worked for everyone.

-GTI spokeswoman Linda Marsicano explained that, “GTI is thrilled that our five stores received the state of Illinois’ first approvals.
+GTI spokeswoman Linda Marsicano explained, “GTI is thrilled that our five stores received the state of Illinois’ first approvals.
 GTI has had a great relationship with the city of Naperville since 2015 … We continue to talk and work with the city on this important issue.”

 Local Cannabis Sales Tax

-These Illinois medical marijuana dispensaries are 5 of 55 around the state who have all applied for adult-use cannabis licenses.
-Not only are they eligible for a license at their current storefront but also have the option to apply for a second cannabis retailer license.
-The applications are reviewed on a first come, first serve basis but Chris Slaby, spokesman for the state’s Department of Financial and Professional Regulation readily admitted that there will more licenses issued in the near future.
+These five dispensaries were among 55 statewide that had applied for adult-use licenses.
+Not only were they eligible at their current storefronts, but they could also apply for a second retailer license.
+The state reviewed applications on a first-come, first-served basis.
+In fact, Chris Slaby, a spokesman for the Department of Financial and Professional Regulation, readily admitted that more licenses would follow soon.

-Every municipality is responsible for taking action to ban recreational marijuana retailers or they will automatically be approved by the state.
-The town of Effingham is still on the fence but city officials are holding open discussion on the issue next month according to city administrator Steve Miller.
+Each municipality had to act to ban recreational retailers, or those retailers would be approved automatically by the state.
+The town of Effingham, for instance, was still undecided, but officials planned open discussion the following month, according to city administrator Steve Miller.
 “We anticipated Effingham might be granted a license, so with that we’ll have to get public input and then the (city) council can make an informed decision,” he noted.

-Most of Illinois cities are excited about the opportunity recreational marijuana brings with it as well as the additional tax income.
-Local jurisdictions have the option to impose their own tax on dispensaries that can be at most 3% on top of the regular sales taxes and the state excise tax.
-Canton Mayor Kent McDowell expressed his enthusiasm saying “It’s nice we get a little piece of the pie down here south of I-80.”
-McDowell added, “We have to fight for existence all the time.”
+Most Illinois cities were excited about the opportunity, as well as the additional tax income.
+Local jurisdictions could impose their own tax on dispensaries, capped at 3% on top of regular sales taxes and the state excise tax.
+Canton Mayor Kent McDowell expressed his enthusiasm, saying, “It’s nice we get a little piece of the pie down here south of I-80.”
+He added, “We have to fight for existence all the time.”

 Dispensaries Can’t Move

-Unfortunately, there is one shortcoming to the legalization legislation that needs to be clarified.
-Recently, the Illinois Department of Financial and Professional Regulation issued its interpretation of the bill regarding a business moving location.
-If a medical marijuana dispensary moves, it will no longer be eligible to receive an adult-use cannabis license.
-This is a significant problem for medical shops who will be forced to move is their local jurisdiction bans cannabis sales.
+Unfortunately, the legislation had one shortcoming that needed clarification.
+The Illinois Department of Financial and Professional Regulation issued its interpretation of the bill regarding a business changing location.
+Under that reading, if a medical dispensary moved, it would no longer qualify for an adult-use license.
+As a result, this posed a serious problem for medical shops forced to relocate when their local jurisdiction banned cannabis sales.

-The legislators themselves disagree with this interpretation and have requested that the Governor overrule this statute confusion.
-Before the Governor takes action he wants to assess how many shops will be affected.
-He stated “My office is more than willing to discuss potential solutions with you when we have a better understanding of the scope of the problem.”
+The legislators themselves disagreed with this interpretation and asked the Governor to overrule the confusion.
+Before acting, however, the Governor wanted to assess how many shops would be affected.
+He stated, “My office is more than willing to discuss potential solutions with you when we have a better understanding of the scope of the problem.”